-In our nearly 30 years of operation, we've seen a lot of rule changes with the IRS in the Offer in Compromise (OIC) program, but never a development as generous as the 2012 OIC calculation rule change.
-This new rule, originally created in the Spring of 2012, is truly a game changer and should have you strongly consider doing an OIC on your back tax debt!
+In our 30 years of operation, we've seen a lot of rule changes with the IRS in the Offer in Compromise (OIC) program, but never a development as generous as the 2012 OIC calculation rule change.
+This rule, originally created in the Spring of 2012, is truly a game changer and should have you strongly consider doing an OIC on your back tax debt!

 First, what is an Offer in Compromise (OIC)?